Greatest Sports Documentaries

 Award highlights: None

-Even the harshest critics of Bryant will have to begrudgingly give him credit for at least one thing after watching this — he is as mentally tough as they come.
+Even the harshest critics of Bryant will have to begrudgingly give him credit for at least one thing after watching this — he was as mentally tough as they come.

 Year released: 2005